cybertraining-dsc/reu2022/project/windows-configuration.md

 Note that anaconda may have set some environment variables or added configuration scripts to your `.bashrc` files in case you use gitbash.
-Please, remove them and make sure your pythin version from python.or works as expected.
+Please, remove them and make sure your Python version from python.org works as expected.

 To code in Python, we recommend using PyCharm and not VSCode.